scriptituk/xfade-easing/README.md

 Other GLSL transition sources were found on [shadertoy](https://www.shadertoy.com/) and the [Vegas Forum](https://www.vegascreativesoftware.info/us/forum/gl-transitions-gallery-sharing-place-share-the-code-here--133472/).
 All GLSL transitions adapted to the GL Transition Specification are in [glsl/](glsl/).

-Many of the transitions at [gl-transitions](https://github.com/gl-transitions/gl-transitions/tree/master/transitions) and elsewhere have been here transpiled into native C transitions (for custom ffmpeg variant) and custom expressions (for custom expression variant) for use with or without easing.
+Most of the transitions at [gl-transitions](https://github.com/gl-transitions/gl-transitions/tree/master/transitions) and many from elsewhere have been here transpiled into native C transitions (for custom ffmpeg variant) and custom expressions (for custom expression variant) for use with or without easing.
 The list shows the names, authors, and customisation parameters and defaults: